DevrMichael/DevrMichael/README.md

 I have a passion for continous growth in the field and love the feeling of finding a solution to a problem.
 # 🔭 I’m currently working on ...

-• A workout tracker using Javascript
+• A Javascript quiz site for students looking to practice their JS skills

 # 🌱 I’m currently learning ...